johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Every Transaction on the IOTA Tangle is public information.
 * [Every Transaction can viewed here.](https://thetangle.org/)
 * That means that everyone can see how many IOTAs everybody else has in their addresses and everyone can see to what addresses IOTAs move when they are spent.
 * That means that you can not use the IOTA Tangle to hide your money from the government nor anybody else and you can not hide the purchases you make either.
-I mention this because it is a common misconception that cryptocurrency can be used for money laundering.
-Maybe this is possible with some cryptocurrencies, but not with IOTA because you can see where every IOTA is and how every IOTA got there.
+I mention this because it is a common misconception that IOTA can be used for money laundering and other illegal activities.
+This is not possible with IOTA because you can see where every IOTA is and how every IOTA got there.
+* This is not the case with cash and it is not the case with banks.
+* If you use cash, no one can see how much you have, where it came from, or where you spend it.
+* The same is true of bank accounts especially the secret offshore accounts used by criminals and tax evaders.
+* Cash it the currency of choice for the common criminal.
+* Banks are the financial instruments of choice for sophisticated criminals.
 * So why, you may be wondering, do they call it cryptocurrency if it's not secret.
-It's because cryptography is used to protect your seeds while you use them to control your accounts.
+* It's because cryptography is used to protect the seeds you use to control your accounts.
+* In any case, the purpose of IOTA is to give citizens full control of their money not to hide it.

 ### About Addresses, Safe Spending, and IOTA's Defense Against Quantum Computers